Integrate Robot test suite with App Accessibility testing

 Learn how to add accessibility checks to your existing functional tests and generate comprehensive reports of accessibility issues.

-BrowserStack supports out of the box integration with Robot.
-You can integrate your existing functional test suites with App Accessibility Automate to run accessibility checks on your mobile apps.
+BrowserStack supports out-of-the-box integration with Robot.
+You can integrate your existing functional test suites with App Accessibility testing to run accessibility checks on mobile apps.
 You can access the generated accessibility violation reports on the App Accessibility dashboard.

 Prerequisites